merino22/Sokoban-Game/README.md

 ## Recommendations
-Running Sokoban on VSCode terminal will give the game an overall better aesthetic
+Running Sokoban on VSCode terminal will give the game an overall better aesthetic Running Sokoban with your terminal in full screen mode will give the game an overall better aesthetic

 ## Checking for EasyASM & CMake Installation
 To check EasyASM type following command in terminal